 CHC is party to a reinsurance agreement that limits losses on cumulative inpatient hospital claims.
-Under the terms of the agreement, the CHC is reimbursed 30%, subject to certain limitations as specified in the contract, of the cost of each member's annual inpatient hospital services.
-CHC carries reinsurance coverage for which the reinsurer reimburses CHC 70% of each member's annual medical services in excess of \$1,000,000, up to a limitation of \$1,666,667 per member per agreement period for the year ended December 31, 2022.
+Under the terms of the agreement, CHC is reimbursed 30%, subject to certain limitations as specified in the contract, of the cost of each member's annual inpatient hospital services.
+CHC carries reinsurance coverage for which the reinsurer reimburses CHC 70% of each member's annual medical services in excess of \$1,000,000, up to a limitation of \$1,666,667 per member per agreement period for the year.

-CHCT carries reinsurance coverage for which the reinsurer reimburses CHCT 90% of each member's annual services in excess of a \$1,000,000 deductible, up to a limitation of \$5,000,000 per member per agreement period.
+CHCT carries reinsurance coverage for which the reinsurer reimburses the Company 90% of each member's annual services in excess of a \$1,000,000 deductible for CHIP, Perinate, and DSNP and \$1,100,000 for STAR, up to a limitation of \$5,000,000 per member per agreement period.

 The HMOs remain obligated for amounts ceded in the event that the reinsurances do not meet their obligations.
-Reinsurance contracts do not relieve the HMOS from obligations to policyholders.
+Reinsurance contracts do not relieve the HMOs from obligations to policyholders.